CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/CertificatemanagementCertificateBaseAllOf.md

 `func (o *CertificatemanagementCertificateBaseAllOf) HasEnabled() bool`

 HasEnabled returns a boolean if a field has been set.

-### GetIsPrivatekeySet

-`func (o *CertificatemanagementCertificateBaseAllOf) GetIsPrivatekeySet() bool`

-GetIsPrivatekeySet returns the IsPrivatekeySet field if non-nil, zero value otherwise.

-### GetIsPrivatekeySetOk

-`func (o *CertificatemanagementCertificateBaseAllOf) GetIsPrivatekeySetOk() (*bool, bool)`

-GetIsPrivatekeySetOk returns a tuple with the IsPrivatekeySet field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetIsPrivatekeySet

-`func (o *CertificatemanagementCertificateBaseAllOf) SetIsPrivatekeySet(v bool)`

-SetIsPrivatekeySet sets IsPrivatekeySet field to given value.

-### HasIsPrivatekeySet

-`func (o *CertificatemanagementCertificateBaseAllOf) HasIsPrivatekeySet() bool`

-HasIsPrivatekeySet returns a boolean if a field has been set.

-### GetPrivatekey

-`func (o *CertificatemanagementCertificateBaseAllOf) GetPrivatekey() string`

-GetPrivatekey returns the Privatekey field if non-nil, zero value otherwise.

-### GetPrivatekeyOk

-`func (o *CertificatemanagementCertificateBaseAllOf) GetPrivatekeyOk() (*string, bool)`

-GetPrivatekeyOk returns a tuple with the Privatekey field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetPrivatekey

-`func (o *CertificatemanagementCertificateBaseAllOf) SetPrivatekey(v string)`

-SetPrivatekey sets Privatekey field to given value.

-### HasPrivatekey

-`func (o *CertificatemanagementCertificateBaseAllOf) HasPrivatekey() bool`

-HasPrivatekey returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)